dustxd/million-dollar-project/README.md

 *   Solution process: Researched on how Meteor uses MiniMongo and read a lot of the related official documentation and tutorials.
 Then as a team, we mapped out our understanding about the process and flow to pinpoint issues.
 Also seeked for help from TAs and classmates.
 *   Final resolution: Restored changes and did things one at a time.
 We made sure that everything is working before proceeding to the next step.
 *   Satisfaction: We saw the importance of having good commits, which helped us restore the changes easily.
 Scoping down changes reduced variability and made the process a lot smoother.
+*   Lesson learned: When tackling a complicated task, we should stay focused in one goal at a time.
+It is important to reduce variability by defining the scope of changes and outline the steps needed to achieve a goal.

 ### Future Directions